satellytes/satellytes.com/data/pages/clients.md

 In addition to the website, we also supported the client in implementing a self-service solution for fans and supporters, who can log in for ticket purchases, orders in the fan store and much more.
-We draw on our experience with enterprise projects and have developed a software solution based on Angular, which fully meets the fully meets the requirements of self-services.
+We draw on our experience with enterprise projects and have developed a software solution based on Angular, which fully meets the requirements of self-services.

 Are you a responsible person in the sports industry, do you want to learn more or do you have a specific request?